AstroUGent/shadowfax/README.md

 A moving mesh hydrodynamical integration code.
 More information on installation and running can be found in the wiki.

-More information on the method will soon be available in Vandenbroucke & De Rijcke (in preparation).
+More information on the method can be found in the code paper (Vandenbroucke & De Rijcke, 2016), and on <http://www.dwarfs.ugent.be/shadowfax/>.